-- all about light source in aquarium
+- all about light source in an aquarium

-- about light spectrum
+- about the light spectrum

 - LED buyers guide

 OK, if you read the articles above, you know enough to choose the type of lighting for your aquarium.
-In this instructable I will use LEDs, because they are easy to control, more durable than other types of lighting and they consume less power.
-Now you have to answer to some questions.
+In this instructable, I will use LEDs, because they are easy to control, more durable than other types of lighting and they consume less power.
+Now you have to answer some questions.

 Waterproof or not?

-Generally it's better to use non-waterproof LEDs.
+Generally, it's better to use non-waterproof LEDs.
 High humidity in an aquarium can damage even waterproof LEDs, so if you'll make a hood for the LEDs and isolate them well that no water will come to the LEDs, your lighting system will work for a long time.
 I didn't do this.
 I chose waterproof LEDs, I glued it to the hood and after a month I had to fix one panel because some LEDs burned, also LED strips peeled off from the hood and fall into the water.
-Hopefully nothing bad happened.
-So if you want to keep LEDs and fish safe you have to make or buy a hood that has transparent bottom and no water can get through it (like this one).
+Hopefully, nothing bad happened.
+So if you want to keep LEDs and fish safe you have to make or buy a hood that has a transparent bottom and no water can get through it (like this one).

 RGB, strips of different color or one color strips?

-RGB is good, because you can control the light color, but it's more expensive and harder to control than just one color LEDs.
+RGB is fantastic because you can control the light color, but it's more expensive and harder to control than just one color LEDs.
 Do you really want to change colors?
-If you want to, for example, imitate the moon light, the RGB lighting is required, but if you don't, you can choose different color strips or one color strips.
+If you want to, for example, imitate the moonlight, the RGB lighting is required, but if you don't, you can choose different color strips or one color strips.
 If you choose one color strips the best are LEDs with a color temperature from 5500 K to 6500 K - it's the same light color that sun emits.
 It contains a full light spectrum from red to violet, so your plants will have the right light for photosynthesis and the fish will look great.

 Many LEDs that emit less light or few very powerful LEDs?

 It doesn't really matter.
-In my opinion many LEDs that emit less light are better, because they look like there is one big light source.
+In my opinion, many LEDs that emit less light are better because they look like there is one big light source.
 But it's just my opinion.

 Step 3: Aquarium Controller Board